The Imaginary Patient by Jules Montague

-Guardian, Aeon, Granta, Mosaic, BBC, Independent, The Verge, Lancet, and NME.
+Guardian, Observer, BBC, New Scientist, New Statesman, Aeon, Granta, Mosaic, Independent, The Verge, Lancet, and NME.

 Author of "LOST AND FOUND".
 Published by Sceptre, March 2018.
 As featured on BBC Radio 4, Sky News and in the Guardian, Telegraph, and Sunday Times.